Divorce Attorney Redlands, CA

 Most clients who are in the middle of divorce proceedings are more concerned about child custody issues than any other matter.
 Here at Milligan, Beswick, Levine & Knox, one of our biggest concerns is assisting our clients with issues related to child custody and visitation.

 We understand that dissolving a marriage can be one of the most stressful things an individual will ever experience.
-At Milligan, Beswick, Levine & Knox, we are Redlands divorce attorneys who are experienced in California family law and can provide professional assistance for you.
-You’ll find our attorneys to be compassionate about your situation while also giving you the guidance you need to make the tough decisions that are ahead.
+At Milligan, Beswick, Levine & Knox, our Redlands divorce lawyers are highly experienced in California family law and can provide professional assistance for you.

 Since divorce is emotionally draining, many of our clients have discovered they are unable to deal with the legal aspects of marriage dissolution.
 At a time like this, it’s crucial to remain level-headed in order to make sound decisions, as the choices you make now can affect you and your children for some time to come.
-That’s why it’s so important to have an attorney from Milligan, Beswick, Levine & Knox on your side – to help explain how the law operates and what your rights are so you can make prudent decisions.

 What Legal Issues Are Addressed During Divorce?

 California law requires judges to address certain legal issues before they can render a dissolution of marriage.
 For couples without children, these issues are: jurisdiction and grounds, property division, and spousal support.
 When minor children are involved, a judge must also consider child custody, visitation, and support.
-There may be underlying sub-issues in each one of these categories that will be decided based upon the totality of the circumstances.
-In making these determinations, judges use California law and case law to render a decision.

 Jurisdiction and Grounds